wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-java-run-compute-intensive-task.md

 To create a service namespace:

-1. Log on to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Log on to the [Azure classic portal](https://manage.windowsazure.cn).
-2. In the lower-left navigation pane of the Azure Management Portal, click **Service Bus, Access Control & Caching**.
+2. In the lower-left navigation pane of the Azure classic portal, click **Service Bus, Access Control & Caching**.
-3. In the upper-left pane of the Azure Management Portal, click the **Service Bus** node, and then click the **New** button.
+3. In the upper-left pane of the Azure classic portal, click the **Service Bus** node, and then click the **New** button.
     ![Service Bus Node screenshot][svc_bus_node]
 4. In the **Create a new Service Namespace** dialog box, enter a